igor-petruk/oatbar/book/src/configuration/block.md

 # If false, keep applying replaces to the end.
 replace_first_match=false

+# If set, formats the final value contents after all processing and transformations
+# like regex replacements or progress bar rendering.
+# Not supported by image blocks.
+output_format="cpu: ${value}"

 # If true (default), full Pango markup is supported.
 # https://docs.gtk.org/Pango/pango_markup.html
 # It may be desirable to turn it off if input has